SiliconChemist/SiliconChemist/README.md

 - 👋 Hi, I’m @SiliconChemist
-- 👀 I’m interested in computational chemistry, quantum computing, physics, scientific programming, becoming a better coder.
+- 👀 I’m interested in protein file formats, density functional theory, understanding enzymes, and becoming a better coder and scientist.
-- 🌱 I’m currently learning Python, MATLAB.
+- 🌱 I’m currently learning Python, bash, and R.
 - 💞️ I’m looking to collaborate on ... not sure yet.
-- 📫 How to reach me ...
-DM me @siliconchemist@types.pl on Mastodon.
-I also have a Twitter but I don't use it much.
+- 📫 How to reach me ... email me at silcionchemist@gmail.com.
+I'm not really on social media anymore.

 <!---
 SiliconChemist/SiliconChemist is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.